 \subsection{Radial Basis Function Interpolation}

 In this section we pose the problem of RBF interpolation for bounded functions defined on $\mathbb{R}^{3}$.
-Although our exposition is only for $\mathbb{R}^{3}$, the RBF problem and our HB approach can be easily extended to any finite dimensions.
+Although our exposition is only for $\mathbb{R}^{3}$, the RBF problem and our HB approach can be extended to any finite dimension.